 Loop lead-in and signal cable in grass areas, and not under roadways or driveways does not need to be encased.
+Conduit for power cable, whether in grass areas or under pavement, shall be encased per 13.4.2.

 13.3.3 Jacked or Drilled